ckadithya/eudyptula_challenge/task01/README.md

 make[1]: Leaving directory '/usr/src/linux-headers-5.4.0-050400-generic'

 ```
--The target test is added to see the output of the kernel log without running separate commands.
+- The target test is added to see the output of the kernel log without running separate commands.
--When we run the command `make test` we get the following.
+- When we run the command `make test` we get the following.

 ```
 # make test